YeahNotSewerSide/NumBuster-API/README.md

   In the https://api.numbuster.com/ menu look for that v6/old/search/ and in the parameters you will find your access_token

 # Second way:
-  I have implemented all api requests in that api, so just find functions for registration use them and maybe you will get          	access_token, but really, use ferst way.
+  I have implemented all api requests in that api, so just find functions for registration use them and maybe you will get          	access_token, but really, use first way.
 There is little help: most of functions for registration start with v6_auth, Good Luck!